 He gained 28 years' experience with a leading audit firm - Price Waterhouse (now PWC), with experience in multinational companies operating in public procurement contracts and longterm contracting.
-Owner of the professional firm R BAUER for 15 years, he was appointed visiting professor for the daytime and evening Bachelor degree programme - Auditing Tenure at the Catholic University of the Sacred Heart since 1984 and was an adjunct professor at the L. Bocconi University - Quantitative Business Methodologies Programme until 2010.
-He is also the Chairman of the Auditing Principles Committee of the Order of Milan (2017) and former Chairman of the Accounting Standards Committee of the Order of Chartered Accountants and Auditors of Milan.
-Chairman of the Board of Statutory Auditors of Leonardo S.p.A., of Avio S.p.A., of the "Ospedale Israelitico" and of the "Unione delle Comunità Ebraiche Italiane" Author of over thirty books on topics relating to the Chartered Accountant and Auditor profession, national and international accounting principles and auditing.
-He has published the Bauer Code and the Bauer Tax Code for fifteen years.
-And finally, a Chartered Accountant and professional mediator as well as a lecturer in numerous courses, conferences and seminars in Italy and abroad on business management and on national and international accounting and auditing standards.
+Owner of the professional firm OMNIA, he has been a long-standing visiting professor for the daytime and evening Bachelor degree programme - Auditing Tenure at the Catholic University of the Sacred Heart since 1984 and was an adjunct professor for eight years at the L. Bocconi University - Quantitative Business Methodologies Programme.
+He has held, and holds, the following offices in listed companies: for eight years he held the role of Chairman of the Board of Statutory Auditors of Leonardo S.p.A and is currently the Chairman of the Board of Statutory Auditors of Avio S.p.A.
+He is also the Chairman of the Board of Statutory Auditors of Fiera Milano, of the "Ospedale Israelitico" and a member of the Board of Statutory Auditors of the Hebrew Museum of Judaism and of the Holocaust of Ferrara.
+Author of over thirty books on topics relating to the Chartered Accountant and Auditor profession, national and international accounting principles and auditing.
+He has published the Bauer Code and the Bauer Tax Code for sixteen years.
+And finally, he is a Accountant and Auditor enrolled in the Professional Register, as well as a lecturer in numerous courses, conferences and seminars in Italy and abroad on audits, forensic audits, national and international accounting standards and Corporate Governance.